AlessandroRizzetto/Morphing_Slices/README.md

   <img src="/pictures/LINEAR.png" width="700" height="420">

 ### Tree:
- that connect S1,S2,S5,S8 only the path that connect these switch is preserved, cutting everything else.
-The result show a linear slice connecting H1, H2, H5, H8 throung the S1,S2,S5,S8 channel.

 With a view to creating a tree slice it is necessary to cut every connection involving S2, S3, s5, s6.
 The resulting topology is a tree with root S1.
 Even if we wanted to add more devices to the the base topology on the S1-S4-S7 path, the implemented tree-controller is still going to correctly generate a tree topology and the new links would all act accordingly.